scafeman/global-vmware-dev/vcd_nsxt_network_dhcp/README.md

 ## Example Usage

-This is an example of a `main.tf` file that uses the `virtual_network_dhcp` module to configure DHCP service on two NSX-T Logical Routed Networks in a VMware Cloud Director environment:
+This is an example of a `main.tf` file that uses the `vcd_nsxt_network_dhcp` module to configure DHCP Services on Two Data Center Group Routed Networks that are using "EDGE" DHCP Mode in a VMware Cloud Director environment:

 ```terraform
 module "vcd_nsxt_network_dhcp" {